risk-first/website/Purpose-Development-Team.md

 ## Impact

-Ok, how does this change how we work in the development team?
-Hopefully, we're moving away from the idea of merely delivering value.
+So how does this affect how we work in the development team?
+Clearly we're not merely delivering value.
 If we were just delivering value, we might not:

 - **Build Unit Tests**.
 After all, these add nothing to the customer experience.
-They merely provide insurance against the risk of us breaking things in production.
 - **Keep Backups**.
-Backups minimize the downside of storage failure.
-Sure, when it happens there is still a negative but it's not as deep.
+Backups minimise the downside of storage failure.
-- **Add Log Statements**.
-Again, they're insurance for when things go wrong and you need to work out why.
+- **Add log statements**.
+When things go wrong, these help you to work out why.
-- **Worry about [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) transactions**.
-They slow things down, but they increase [reliability](Reliability-Risk.md).
+- **Worry about [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) transactions.**  They slow things down, but they increase [reliability](Reliability-Risk.md).
+- **Work to minimise dependencies**.
+Each dependency carries a risk that it might fail, causing problems in your software.

+All of these actions are about _insurance_, which is about limiting downside-risk.
+None of them are of value _per se_ to the client.

 But actually it goes much further than this.
-In [Estimates](Estimates.md) I apply this idea to software estimating, and in **Coding and Testing (tbd)**, I am going to show how knowledge of the [balance of risk](Glossary.md#balance-of-risk) concept can inform the way we go about our day-to-day work as developers...
+In [Estimates](Estimates.md) I apply this idea to software estimating, and the next article, "Coding and Testing", I am going to show how knowledge of the [balance of risk](Glossary.md#balance-of-risk) concept can inform the way we go about our day-to-day work as developers...